iver56/cross-adaptive-audio/README.md

                         sound is neural input.
 Mode s: static input, i.e. only bias.
-Mode targets: evolve targets separately for each timestep, with only static input --effect EFFECT_NAME  The name of the sound effect to use.
+Mode targets: evolve targets separately for each timestep, with only static input --effect EFFECT_NAMES [EFFECT_NAMES ...], --effects EFFECT_NAMES [EFFECT_NAMES ...]
+                        The name(s) of the sound effect(s) to use.
 See the effects folder for options.
+In composite effects, use "new_layer" to separate layers of parallel effects.
   --fs-neat [FS_NEAT]   Use FS-NEAT (automatic feature selection) --experiment-settings EXPERIMENT_SETTINGS
                         Filename of json file in the experiment_settings